TanyaLeBean/TF2-Trading-Simulator/README.md

 PLEASE.
 I want to make this a thing, but I have next to no coding experience.

 ## pfft
-The most code I can contribute is probably some python shiBe so... yeah.
+The most code I can contribute is probably some python shiße so... yeah.